Best Graphic Design Tools for Nonprofits 2026: 9 Picks That Actually Deliver

 - Narrower use case than Canva or Visme

-- Collaboration features are limited compared to competitors
+- Collaboration features lag behind competitors

 - Free plan is restrictive — watermark on all outputs